 Package consists of the following:

-- Lunch and Dinner daily from Thursday supper to Sunday lunch.
+- Two scrumptious meals per day.
+Lunch and Dinner daily from Friday, 9 August 2024 to Sunday, 11 August 2024 lunch.
 Breakfast not included.

 Your family will be welcome to join you during meals and prize giving.
 However they will only be allowed to join you in the designated areas if you have booked a family pass, which includes their meal tickets.

-- Laundry packages sold at registration @ R100pp per set of cycling clothes.
+- Laundry packages sold at registration @ R130 pp per set of cycling clothes.

 Contact details for Wilma: